 14) STCW Code(Seafarer’s training, certification and Watch keeping): code is a guideline for producing competent seafarers all over the world.
 This code has recently been amended in 2010 at Manila and the revised version will enter from 1st Jan 2012.
 Read more about STCW 2010.
 Note that this is one of the most important codes and every aspiring and existing seafarer must be thorough with the provisions of this code

 16) MODU Code(Mobile Offshore Drilling Unit code): is a requirement for construction and equipment to be used for safe operation in offshore drilling units.
-This code updates and revises the provisions under the 1989 MODU Code and the same can be read about here
+This code updates and revises the provisions under the 1989 MODU Code.

 17) HSC Code(High-Speed Craft code): This code primarily pertains to, among others, air-cushion vehicles (such as hovercraft) and hydrofoil boats. is used to maintain a safe standard for construction equipment and operation of high-speed vessels used in maritime industry.
 More on it here